Student bus pass guide

 As an example of prices, a full academic year pass for Durham University costs £120.

-This differs massively from the Universities of Medways passes (for Canterbury Christchurch Medway Campus, University of Greenwich Medway Campus, University of Kent and MidKent College).
-For this area, the academic year pass costs £805.
+Prices are different for the Universities of Medways passes (for Canterbury Christchurch Medway Campus, University of Greenwich Medway Campus, University of Kent and MidKent College).
+For this area, the academic year pass costs £170.

 And, it's worth noting that not all of the student tickets on their website are available for university students.